 - Members were advised that due to the fact that Medesham Homes LLP was not a public body it was not subject to any right to buy requirements.
-It was further noted that Cross Keys Homes allowed people to accumulate years within the right to acquire scheme, which was different to right to buy. - The broader context of the report was discussed, including the Council's previous discussion around investigating the possibility of an Housing Revenue Account (HRA).
+It was further noted that Cross Keys Homes allowed people to accumulate years within the right to acquire scheme, which was different to right to buy. - The broader context of the report was discussed, including the Council's previous discussion around investigating the possibility of an HRA and that this was not a move towards competing with Medesham Homes, or to become an operational housing company.